pixelsandcode/waker/README.md

 - `gulp api:module:create -n users`

 ## Link modules to core module
-Linking modules are done automatically.
+Linking modules is done automatically.
 Also you can link modules to core module manually by running the following command:
 - `gulp api:link`

 To link a specific module, run: